• Skip to primary navigation

 Yes again!
 If you have one, use it.
 It would be less time-consuming than typical slow cooking.

-Can I use Lamb or Beef or Chicken to make this recipe?
+Can I use Lamb, beef, or Chicken to make this recipe?

 Why not?
 Use whatever meat you prefer.
 The cooking time, however, will be different.